 Past issues themes have included Black History Month, Feminism, Innovation & Technology, Music and Sound, Our Planet.
 We explore everything from punk to painting, from science to poetry, from super-natural phenomena to playwriting.
 Our aim is to offer children a way into ideas and subjects through the very best and original story-telling, design and illustration.
 The content educates through passion, curiosity and a unique mix of styles and voices.

 We also love to publish work from children themselves so please do look at our Scoop Club page if a child you know would like to take part.

-Every issue we supply 3 x complimentary Teacher resources created by John Doyle, an award-winning primary and secondary teacher who also devises learning resources for The Guardian, BBC Bitesize, Pearson and numerous others.
+Every issue we supply 3 x complimentary resources for teachers created by John Doyle, an award-winning primary and secondary teacher who also devises learning resources for The Guardian, BBC Bitesize, Pearson and numerous others.
 These activities are created on the theme of the corresponding issue and help bring the pages to life in an educational activity.

 SCOOP offers School Workshops and Assemblies that follow a theme that either aligns with one of our issues or selected by the school or organisation that fits to your curriculum.
 Please email email@example.com for further details.

 The Scoop story illustrates the resilience of print and paper in the face of the digital revolution.
 Inspired by an Edwardian model, Arthur Mee’s Children’s Newspaper, Scoop is a mix of crusade and creativity.